 Even though we work hard in partnership with our patients to maintain healthy smiles, most people do need a degree of restorative care when damage or decay does occur.
-When you’re in need of help repairing your smile to its full form and function, our team at Katy Family dentist offers a wide range of treatment options that maintain the maximum amount of healthy tooth structure while fully repairing the smile.
+When you’re in need of help repairing your smile to its full form and function, our team at Katy Family Dentists offers a wide range of treatment options that maintain the maximum amount of healthy tooth structure while fully repairing the smile.
 Contact our team right away if you need help restoring your smile.

 Dental Crowns & Bridges